tanisperez/dotfiles/claude/expo/RULES.md

   like "disponible en Android e iOS" / "available on Android and iOS", written once to feed both App Store Connect and Google Play Console — pasting it verbatim into the iOS listing got that version rejected.
-- These ASO docs are typically **one shared file feeding both stores** (see e.g. Foliato's `doc/store-listing.md`).
-When drafting the "available in N languages, light/dark mode, …" style closing sentence, keep it **platform-agnostic** — drop the "on Android and iOS" clause entirely rather than writing one sentence for both stores.
+- Even split across the two per-store files §15 describes, when drafting the "available in N languages, light/dark mode, …" style closing sentence, keep it **platform-agnostic** — drop the "on Android and iOS" clause entirely rather than writing one sentence for both stores.
 Play doesn't reject for mentioning iOS, but keeping the copy identical across stores avoids re-introducing the Apple-unsafe version later.
-- Applies to every future app in this workspace, not just Foliato — check any shared store-listing doc for this pattern before submitting a new app's first listing or an update.
+- Applies to every future app in this workspace, not just Foliato — check any store-listing doc for this pattern before submitting a new app's first listing or an update.

+## 15. Store listing docs — one file per store, not one shared file

+- Keep ASO copy in **two separate files**, `doc/store-listing-app-store.md` and `doc/store-listing-google-play.md`, instead of a single combined doc.
+Each file holds only the fields that console actually has (App Store's `keywords`/`subtitle`/`promotional_text` don't exist in Play; Play's `short_description`/`full_description` aren't App Store fields), in that console's own field order, so copying a field into App Store Connect or Play Console is a direct copy-paste from the matching file with no risk of grabbing the wrong store's text or a field that store doesn't have.
+- Originated on Foliato at the 1.1.0 listing update (splitting what had been a single `doc/store-listing.md`) — apply the same split to every app in this workspace, including new ones started from this boilerplate.
+- Shared material that isn't a per-field copy block (the "where does each field go" operational notes, the keyword research writeup, the §14 platform-mention rule above) can stay in whichever of the two files makes more sense, or get its own third doc, per app's judgment — the two-file split is about the copy-paste blocks, not a ban on any shared prose.